cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 // available to be fetched by the consensus engine. message TxsAvailableResponse {
     // Supplied for informational purposes to the consensus engine to indicate
-    // the height seen by the mempool during the last call to Reap. uint64 last_reap_height = 1;
+    // the height seen by the mempool during the last call to Remove. uint64 last_reap_height = 1;
 }
 ```